tipei/DISSCO-2.0.2/BUILDING_DOCKER.md

 Building, Running, and Starting the Container
 ----------------------
+You first have to allow X11 to allow local connections from root with

+    xhost local:root

 In the project's root directory (by default, `/DISSCO-2.0.2/` or `\DISSCO-2.0.2\`) with Docker running (and you may need to run these with `sudo`):

     docker build . -t ubuntu_dissco_202 && docker run --name dissco_202 -e DISPLAY=$DISPLAY --net=host -it ubuntu_dissco_202